thunderrabbit/bootstrap-redmine-deploy/README.md

     . ./setup.sh

 Setup will clone a repo and run *its* setup.sh.
-This will require entering AWS keys.
+This will require entering AWS keys (see below).

 ## Test connectivity to AWS